 Even while your car is off, your battery provides power to things like the clock, the radio, and the alarm system.
 These things shouldn't have a major impact on your battery.
-What may drain a car battery when it's off, however, are things such as interior lights, door lights, or even bad fuses.
+What may drain a car battery when it's off are things such as interior lights, door lights, or even bad relays.

 While your engine runs, the alternator recharges the battery — which is why you typically don't have to worry about the battery dying while you're blasting the radio on your drive to work!
 But when the engine is off, the alternator can't recharge the battery, allowing little electrical mishaps to drain your battery entirely.
 The battery strain caused by these electrical whoopsies is known as a parasitic draw.

 You can help avoid parasitic draws by turning off every light and making sure your trunk, glove box, and doors are fully closed and latched before leaving the car.

 3. Your battery connections are loose or corroded.

 The positive and negative terminals connected to your battery can sometimes jostle loose over time.
 These terminals may also become corroded.
 If your terminals become loose or corroded, you might have trouble starting the vehicle because your battery can't properly transmit its power!
 You could even stall out while driving or damage the vehicle's electronic components.
 You can help prevent corrosion-related problems by regularly cleaning your car’s battery terminals!
 If you are unsure on how to clean your battery terminals, come visit your local Firestone Complete Auto Care and have an expert technician do it for you.